-When most people think about New Orleans, they typically think about the French Quarter, Bourbon Street and Mardi Gras.
-As important as this is to the character and culture of New Orleans, they often neglect the true beauty of the rest of city.
-One only has to hop on a Streetcar heading uptown in order to access these historic and magnificent yet often overlooked areas of the Crescent Cit
+When most people think about New Orleans, they typically think about the French Quarter, Bourbon Street, and Mardi Gras.
+As important as this is to the character and culture of New Orleans, they often neglect the true beauty of the rest of the city.
+One only has to hop on a Streetcar heading uptown in order to access these historic and magnificent yet often overlooked areas of the Crescent City

 As the plantations were dissembled to make room for American “carpetbaggers,” Lafayette was redeveloped byBarthelemy Lafon, a notable architect, engineer and city planner.
 Though he originally laid out what is now known as the Lower Garden District, he eventually improved his plans to include the Garden District.
 His original plans for these new “suburban” blocks typically included two large residential lots as opposed to the more densely plotted old city.

-Instead of the typical working class style of the French Quarter, Bywater and Treme; the Garden District demonstrated the latest in Victorian elegance.
+Instead of the typical working-class style of the French Quarter, Bywater and Treme; the Garden District demonstrated the latest in Victorian elegance.
 Styles such as “Greek Revival” became popular, which flaunted high ceilings, massive columns and intricate plasterwork.
 The most notable feature, however, were the intricate and beautiful gardens meant to attract wealthy northern industrialists and petit-bourgeois to the new suburb.
-It was then that the neighbourhood became known as the Garden District.
+It was then that the neighborhood became known as the Garden District.

 As the city grew in population and land along the river became more scarce, the original lots were once again sold off in parcels, where late-style Victorian “gingerbread” style houses appeared in clusters.
 As a result, blocks typically have a mix between Antebellum mansions and late 19th century Victorian style mansions.